abhisek-swain/student_management_system/README.md

-this project is fully functionality. use language:- html , css , js , bootstrap, php, mysql
+this project is fully functionality. use language:- html , css , js , bootstrap, ajax, php, mysql